Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/FolderScanning.md

 ---
-sidebar_position: 4
+sidebar_position: 7
 id: Folder Scanning
 title: Folder Scanning
 ---

 ## User Guide for Local Directory Scanning and File Processing

-Folder scanning uses settings configured from our pipeline tool, it is adviced you first read the [Pipeline Guide](/Advanced%20Configuration/Pipeline)
+Folder scanning uses settings configured from our pipeline tool, it is advised you first read the [Pipeline Guide](/Advanced%20Configuration/Pipeline)
 ### Setting Up Watched Folders

 - Create a folder where you want your files to be monitored.
 This is your 'watched folder'.